-- The information collected on our form is for the purpose of classification and nutritional labeling only.
-We will maintain your product information on the computer, under password protection, for a short time in case you request changes or modifications.
+The information collected on our form is for classification and nutritional labeling only.
+We will keep your product information on the computer under password protection for a short time if you request changes or modifications.

-The University makes no warranties or guarantees, either expressed or implied, as to the outcome of any services provided, although all reasonable efforts, consistent with the standards of a research university, will be made to provide the appropriate recommendations and achieve a successful outcome.
-Once the services are provided, no refunds are available.
+The University makes no warranties or guarantees, either expressed or implied, as to the outcome of any services provided, although all reasonable efforts, consistent with the standards of a research university, will be made to give the appropriate recommendations and achieve a successful outcome.
+Once testing or nutritional label services begin, no refunds are available.

-As a public institution, and instrumentality of the State of North Carolina, NC State University is subject to the NC Public Records laws.
-This means that records provided to the university may be subject to public disclosure, unless an exception applies.
-Records that would not be subject to public record disclosure include research data, records or information of a proprietary nature, as well as information that may be deemed trade secrets and have been marked “confidential” when the information was disclosed to NC State.
-For more information regarding public records, please visit the Office of General Counsel webpage on public records, accessible here.
+As a public institution and instrumentality of the State of North Carolina, NC State University is subject to N.C.
+Public Records laws.
+Records provided to the University may be subject to public disclosure unless an exception applies.
+Documents that would not be subject to public record disclosure include research data, records, or information of a proprietary nature, as well as information that may be deemed trade secrets and has been marked “confidential” when disclosed to N.C.
+State University.
+For more information regarding public records, please visit the Office of General Counsel webpage on public records.

-- Fill out & Submit the Online Request Form – click on “Online Sample Submission Form”.
-The form will ask for your basic contact information, formulation for a batch of product, and current product processing information.
-Do not send any samples until you have been contacted by us.
+- Fill out & submit the Online Request Form – click “Online Sample Submission Form.”
+The form will ask for your basic contact information, recipe information, and current product processing information.
+Please do not send any samples until we have contacted you.

-- Once you submit the Online Request Form, we will review your Online Request Form & reply with information on next steps including how to send a sample, quantity needed, and pricing information.
+- Once you submit the Online Request Form, we will review your Online Request Form & reply with information on the next steps, including how to send a sample, the quantity needed, and pricing information.

-The information collected on our form is for the purpose of classification and nutritional labeling only.
-We will maintain your product information on the computer, under password protection, for a short time in case you request changes or modifications.
+The information collected on our form is for classification and nutritional labeling only.
+We will keep your product information on the computer under password protection for a short time in case you request changes or modifications.

 Each service costs $150.
 For example, for a product receiving both Product Testing & Processing Recommendations and Nutritional Information, the cost will be $300.